mategyf/sel-db/README.md

 |SENT_ATTENTION|SentAttention|
 |**FINAL**|Final|

-Important ones are bolded.
-You need to be in the 'connected' state in order to send a request, you cannot do it while in the initialized or connecting state.
-Sel-db waits till the connection is established, so use [initiateConnection](#initiateConnectionsqlConfig).
+Possibly important ones are bolded.
+You need to be in the `LoggedIn` state in order to send a request, you cannot do it while in the `Initialized` or `Connecting` state.
+Sel-db will wait till the connection is established, so use [initiateConnection](#initiateConnectionsqlConfig).

 ### Stored procedures